pipaLU/TutorialMLPython/README.md

 # TutorialMLPython

 This is an introductory tutorial of using Python data analysis and machine learning libraries, including Pandas and Scikit-learn for a Kaggle competition problem: Titanic.
-The tutorial was a modification of the a copy of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
+The tutorial was modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
 The original tutorial can be found here: https://github.com/savarin/pyconuk-introtutorial

-In this modified tutorial, more emphasis has been given to comparison of classifier performance (accuracy and area under the ROC curves) using cross-validation, and how to perform data preprocessing and feature selection, and how to tune the hyper-parameters of those classifiers through the use of pipelines.
+In this modified tutorial, more emphasis has been given to:
+- comparison of classifier performance (accuracy and area under the ROC curves) using cross-validation,
+- how to perform data preprocessing and feature selection, and
+- how to tune the hyper-parameters of those classifiers through the use of pipelines.

 ## Installation Notes
-This tutorial requires *pandas*, *scikit-learn*, and best to run  with the IPython Notebook.
+This tutorial requires *pandas*, *scikit-learn*, and best run  with the IPython Notebook.
 If you're not sure how to install these packages, we recommend the free [Anaconda distribution](http://continuum.io/downloads).

 The materials will be best reviewed with the IPython Notebook.
 You should be able to type